 PQFP footprint made with Altium Designer’s IPC® Compliant Footprint Wizard

-Making PCBs includes making and managing component footprints.
+Making Circuit Boards includes making and managing component footprints.
 Footprints describe the conductive interfaces where electrical components mate with the PCB.
 Diverse arrays of electrical component packages and their associated footprints exist on the market today.
 Component packages incorporate anywhere from two conductive leads to hundreds of leads.
 The industry specifies standardized packages along with standardized footprints to support package conformity among vendors.
 As such, the Association Connecting Electronics Industries (IPC) developed IPC-7351, the Generic Requirements for Surface Mount Design and Land Pattern Standards.
 Working to this standard promotos reliability and quality among fabrication and assembly houses.

 There are a large variety of components and their footprints standardized by IPC-7351.
 Working from the standard produces compliant footprints from Ball Grid Array (BGA) to wire wound inductors.
 Surface mount discretes share standard packages and footprints commonly called 0402, 0603, and 0805.
 Integrated circuits containing transistors and other circuit blocks can be found in packages such as DPAK, or quad flat no-lead (QFN), or small outline transistor in 3-lead, 5-lead, or 6-lead SOT23 packages.
 For very large integrated circuits with hundreds of leads, there are BGAs and PFQPs.
 Each package is standardized to a common footprint.
 These components are represented as symbols within EDA libraries, along with their dimensions and their landing patterns.
 The inclusion of dimensional information facilities PCB layout.

-Instead of having to manually build component models and footprints, Altium includes the IPC® Compliant Footprint Wizard to easily make footprints for your library parts.
+Instead of having to manually build component models and footprints, Altium includes the IPC® Compliant Footprint Wizard to easily make footprints for your PCB library parts.
 Dimensions from component datasheets may be input into the wizard.
-The wizard uses IPC standards to add IPC tolerances, silk screen, and landing patterns to the component model.
+The wizard uses IPC standards for PCB footprints to add IPC tolerances, silk screen, and landing patterns to the component model.
 Should the need arise to deviate from the standard, the wizard allows customization of tolerances and other dimensions.
 Once the PCB footprint and courtyard is specified, the wizard automatically builds the 3D and STEP models for collaboration across ECAD and MCAD.

 Building component models for large varieties of component footprints as a PCB designer just got easier.
 Let’s take a look.